Created in partnership with Mummy's Star

 Breast cancer and surgery during pregnancy

-Your surgeon and breast care nurse will talk to you about your options.
-They may ask you to decide whether you want only the area of the cancer removed, or your whole breast (mastectomy).
-They will talk to you about the best timing for surgery.
+Your surgeon and breast care nurse will talk to you about your options and the best timing for surgery.

-You may have surgery to remove only the area of the cancer.
-This is called breast conserving surgery.
+You may have surgery to remove only the area of cancer.
+This is called breast-conserving surgery.
 You will need radiotherapy to the breast afterwards.
 Radiotherapy reduces the risk of the cancer coming back in the breast.

 It is safe to have a mastectomy during pregnancy.
-If you want breast reconstruction, you can usually have this after the baby is born and when treatment has finished.
+If you want breast reconstruction, you can usually have this after the baby is born and your cancer treatment has finished.

-Some women may have chemotherapy before surgery to shrink a cancer.
-This means you may not need to have a mastectomy.
+You may have chemotherapy to shrink the cancer before surgery.
+This means you may not need a mastectomy.
 You may have breast-conserving surgery after the baby is born.

 Sentinel lymph node biopsy (SLNB)

-Some women have an SLNB during their breast operation.
+Sometimes your cancer doctor will offer you a test called a sentinel lymph node biopsy (SLNB).
+You may have an SLNB during your operation.
 Your surgeon will explain if it is suitable for you.

 An SLNB usually checks about 1 to 3 lymph nodes in the armpit to see if they contain cancer cells.
 If there are no cancer cells, you will not need further surgery to remove more lymph nodes.

 For the test, a small amount of radioactive liquid is injected into your breast.
-There is no evidence that this is harmful for the baby.
-Usually you would also have a blue dye injected into the breast to stain the nearby lymph nodes.
-But this dye is not usually given during pregnancy.
+There is no evidence that this is harmful to the baby.
+Sometimes a blue dye is injected into the breast.
+This stains the nearby lymph nodes.
+The dye is not usually given during pregnancy.

 Cancer of the cervix and surgery during pregnancy